How to Celebrate the Chinese New Year in Charlotte

 Tidy Up and Decorate

 A key element of starting off the Chinese New Year is a thorough house cleaning on the eve of the Spring Festival.
-This cleaning allows for a “sweeping away of bad luck” from the previous year and sets up the home to receive good luck in the New Year.
-Implementing and featuring red decor (the primary festival color) symbolizes prosperity and energy, warding off evil spirits and negativity.
-Hanging lanterns, paper cuttings of Chinese words and animals and door signs will usher in good luck and happiness.
-Both the Grand Asia Market in Stallings and East Charlotte’s Super G Mart carry traditional red decor to usher in the good luck of the New Year.
+This cleaning allows for a “sweeping away of bad luck” from the previous year and sets up the home to receive good luck in the new year.

 Eat a Reunion Dinner

-Held on New Year’s Eve (this year on Jan.
-21), reunion dinners bring families together, with food served in abundance to be blessed with good fortune, with the spirits of ancestors being invited to join in the festivities.
+Held on Chinese New Year’s Eve, Feb.
+9 this year, reunion dinners bring families together with food served in abundance, blessed with good fortune, inviting spirits of ancestors to join in the festivities.

-Chinese New Year desserts, like sesame seed balls, can be found at East Charlotte’s Hong Kong Bakery tucked inside the Super G Mart.
+Find Chinese New Year desserts, like sesame seed balls, at East Charlotte’s Hong Kong Bakery tucked inside the Super G Mart.

 Learn a Dragon Dance

-Symbolizing power, wisdom and superiority, lion dances are performed to bring about good fortune and chase away bad spirits.
+Symbolizing power, wisdom and superiority, performing a lion dance brings about good fortune and chases away bad spirits.
 When performed during the Chinese New Year, the dance is intended to bring prosperity and good luck.

 Send Loved Ones Well Wishes